From Trajectories to Integrals — Antiderivatives and the Area of a Circle

 For example, if \(f(x) = 2x\), then \(F(x) = x^2\) is an antiderivative because \(\frac{d}{dx}(x^2) = 2x\).

-But \(F(x) = x^2 + 7\) also works!
-Any constant added to an antiderivative is still an antiderivative, because constants vanish when you differentiate.
-That is why we write \(+C\) (an arbitrary constant) at the end.
+However, \(F(x) = x^2 + 7\) also satisfies this condition.
+Any constant added to an antiderivative yields another valid antiderivative, because constants vanish upon differentiation.
+This is why one writes \(+C\) (an arbitrary constant) at the end.

-- Horizontally, the ball keeps moving at a constant speed \(u\) (no force pushes or pulls it sideways)
+- Horizontally, the ball moves at a constant speed \(u\) (no horizontal force acts on it)

 The horizontal and vertical motions are independent.
 We describe them with separate equations: